Propaganda in World War II: Japan

-Japanese propaganda during the World War II presented the war a defensive against the influence and the hostility of the West.
+Japanese propaganda during World War II presented the war as a defensive against the influence and the hostility of the West.
 It conveyed the Japanese as victims who would have to fight for their independence and freedom.
-Japanese propaganda commonly operated to demoralise Allied troops and often employed racial themes to degrade western culture's oppression of Japan.
-Common Japanese propaganda depicted Roosevelt and the American people as “sexually depraved” and demons.
+Japanese propaganda commonly operated to demoralise Allied troops and often employed racial themes to degrade Western culture's oppression of Japan.
+Common Japanese propaganda depicted Roosevelt and the American people as "sexually depraved" and demons.
 To the Australian soldiers, a Japanese propaganda piece (refer to figure) details an Australian soldier far from home and fighting while an American took his wife.
 The piece aimed to discourage American-Australian relations.